Free Things To Do in Indianapolis

 Relive your youth and take in the great outdoors at one of Indy's 211 city parks.
 From Eagle Creek Park on the northwest side of the city, with its expansive reservoir and crisscrossing nature trails, to Highland Park, with one of the most beautiful sunset views of the city, there’s something for everyone with Indy Parks.
 Pickup takeout from your favorite restaurant for a summer picnic, or dust off your frisbee and take advantage of the wide-open spaces.

-Indiana Humanties' newest citywide adventure celebrates the literary legends that came out of the Circle City.
-With an interactive map at BookmarkIndy.com and physical markers at each geographic location, you'll be led through a tapestry of landmarks throughout the city.
-Visit key points of inspriation for authors like Mari Evans, Kurt Vonnegut, John Green, Booth Tarkington, and more.
+Indiana Humanties' citywide adventure celebrates the literary legends that came out of the Circle City.
+With an interactive map at BookmarkIndy.com and physical markers at each geographic location, you'll be led through a tapestry of landmarks throughout the city on the self-guided tour.
+Visit key points of inspiration for authors like Mari Evans, Kurt Vonnegut, John Green, Booth Tarkington, and more.

 Take a walk, run, or bike ride down the internationally acclaimed 8-mile long Indianapolis Cultural Trail.
-The trail travels from Mass Ave to White River State Park and Fountain Square and is perfect for a stroll anytime during the day.
+The trail travels from Fountain Square to White River State Park to Mass Ave and connects to the Monon Trail and is perfect for a stroll anytime during the day.
 Explore the city and learn about the culture of Indy one trail at a time.

 On the first Thursday of every month, Newfields offers free general admission to view its collection of over 54,000 works.
 Newfields is one of the 10 largest and 10 oldest art museums in the nation, featuring a wide variety of pieces spanning over 5,000 years.